Land mine: Before explosives

 Some fortifications in the Roman Empire were surrounded by a series of hazards buried in the ground.
 These included goads, 1 ft pieces of wood with iron hooks on their ends; lilia (lilies, so named after their appearance), which were pits in which sharpened logs were arranged in a five-point pattern; and abatis, fallen trees with sharpened branches facing outwards.
 As with modern land mines, they were "victim-operated", often concealed, and complicated attempts by the enemy to remove the obstacles by making them vulnerable to projectiles such as spears.
 A notable use of these defenses was by Julius Caesar in the Battle of Alesia.
 His forces were besieging Vercingetorix, the leader of the Gauls, but Vercingetorix managed to send for reinforcements.
 To maintain the siege and defend against the reinforcements, Caesar formed a line of fortifications on both sides, and they played an important role in his victory.
 Lilies were also used by Scots against the English at the Battle of Bannockburn in 1314, and by Germans at the Battle of Passchendaele in the First World War.

 A more easily deployed defense used by the Romans was the caltrop, a weapon 12 to 15 cm across with four sharp spikes that are oriented so that when it is thrown on the ground, one spike always points up.
 As with modern antipersonnel mines, caltrops are designed to disable soldiers rather than kill them; they are also more effective in stopping mounted forces, who lack the advantage of being able to carefully scrutinize each step they take (though forcing foot-mounted forces to take the time to do so has benefits in and of itself).
-They were used by the Jin dynasty in China at the Battle of Zhongdu to slow down the advance of Genghis Khan's army; Joan of Arc was wounded by one in the Siege of Orléans; in Japan they are known as tetsu-bishu and were used by ninjas from the fourteenth century onward.
+They were used by the Jin dynasty in China at the Battle of Zhongdu to slow down the advance of Genghis Khan's army; Joan of Arc was wounded by one in the Siege of Orléans; in Japan they are known as tetsu-bishi and were used by ninjas from the fourteenth century onward.
 Caltrops are still strung together and used as roadblocks in some modern conflicts.